stg/ESP32-S3-FastAnalogRead/README.md

 `analogReadFast(<channel>)`

-Read the specified channel, which should be in the list of pins during initialization
+Convert and return result for the specified **channel** - corresponding pin must be in the list of pins during initialization.

 `analogReadMilliVoltsFast(<channel>)`

-Same as analogReadFast, but returns calibrated millivolt reading.
+Same as analogReadFast, but returns a calibrated millivolt reading.

 `adcConvert(<channel>)`

-Start a conversion and return immediately - don't call unless you know the ADC is not busy
+Start a conversion and return immediately - don't call unless you know the ADC is not busy.

 `adcBusy()`

-Returns true if the ADC is still converting
+Returns true if the ADC is still converting.

 `adcResult()`

-Return the result of the conversion - don't call unless you know a conversion has completed
+Return the result of the conversion - don't call unless you know a conversion has completed.

 `adcApply(<value>)`

-Apply calibration and conversion to millivolts
+Apply calibration and convert result to millivolts.
-Takes a value in the range 0-2**ADC_CAL_RESOLUTION (typically 0-4095)
+Takes a value in the range 0-2**ADC_CAL_RESOLUTION (default 0-4095).